-In this 16-week program, teacher leaders, teachers and parents deepen their math knowledge, develop teaching practices using constructivist methods, and connect curriculum with the Common Core Standards.
+In this program, teacher leaders, teachers, and parents deepen their math knowledge, develop teaching practices using hands-on and developmental methods, and connect curriculum with the Common Core State Standards.

 During the first eight weeks of the program, teacher leaders participate in a course led by Bank Street faculty members Barbara Dubitsky and Robin Hummel to observe, practice, and reflect on the learning experience, math concepts and topics, digital materials, and teaching and learning technologies.
 The goal is to provide teacher leaders with opportunities to experience constructivist teaching by being the students themselves and to implement their new skills and understanding under the tutelage of Barbara Dubitsky and Robin Hummel.

 In the second eight weeks, teachers and parents learn math by doing math.
 This component is guided by the teacher leaders, as they apply what they learned.
 Teachers and parents construct their own understanding through problem solving, use of tools, and dialogue in collaborative groups.
 This course is for teachers and parents to gain a deep understanding of teaching mathematics and the ability to work with learners in productive and meaningful ways.

 Common Core Standards